MarcusWolschon/osmeditor4android/documentation/docs/help/fi/Introduction.md

 ##### Advanced (long press) mode

 Long press where you want the node to be or the way to start.
 You will see a black "crosshair" symbol.
-* If you want to create a new node (not connected to an object), click away from existing objects.
+* If you want to create a new node (not connected to an object), touch away from existing objects.
-* If you want to extend a way, click within the "tolerance zone" of the way (or a node on the way).
+* If you want to extend a way, touch within the "tolerance zone" of the way (or a node on the way).
 The tolerance zone is indicated by the areas around a node or way.

 Kun hiusristikko on asetettu, on valittavana seuraavat toimenpiteet:

-* Kosketus samaan paikkaan.
+* _Normal press in the same place._
-    * Ellei hiusristikko ole lähellä pistettä, saman kohdan koskettaminen lisää uuden pisteen.
-Jos se on lähellä viivaa (mutta ei pistettä), uusi piste lisätään viivaan (ja on siis siinä kiinni).
+    * If the crosshair is not near a node, touching the same location again creates a new node.
+If you are near a way (but not near a node), the new node will be on the way (and connected to the way).
-    * Jos hiusristikko on lähellä pistettä (eli pisteen toleranssialueen sisällä), saman kohdan koskettaminen vain valitsee pisteen (ja tägimuokkain aukeaa).
-Uutta pistettä ei lisätä.
-Toiminto on sama kuin edellä kuvattu valitseminen.
+    * If the crosshair is near a node (i.e. within the tolerance zone of the node), touching the same location just selects the node (and the tag editor opens.
+No new node is created.
+The action is the same as the selection above.
-* Kosketus toiseen paikkaan.
-Toisen kohdan (hiusristikon toleranssialueen ulkopuolella) koskettaminen lisää viivanpätkän ensimmäisestä kohdasta jälkimmäiseen.
-Jos hiusristikko oli lähellä viivaa tai pistettä, uusi pätkä on kiinni tässä pisteessä tai viivassa.
+* _Normal touch in another place._ Touching another location (outside of the tolerance zone of the crosshair) adds a way segment from the original position to the current position.
+If the crosshair was near a way or node, the new segment will be connected to that node or way.

-Voit lisätä viivaan lisää pisteitä koskettamalla näyttöä haluamiisi kohtiin.
-Lopetus tapahtuu koskettamalla viimeistä pistettä kahdesti.
-Jos viimeinen piste on jonkin viivan tai pisteen kohdalla, uusi viiva kiinnittyy siihen automaattisesti.
+Simply touch the screen where you want to add further nodes of the way.
+To finish, touch the final node twice.
+If the final node is located on a way or node, the segment will be connected to the way or node automatically.

 You can also use a menu item: See [Creating new objects](Creating%20new%20objects.md) for more information.